URDev4ever/ReCapture/README.md

-# ReCapture
+<h1 align="center">ReCapture</h1>
-A lightweight in-browser Request Viewer that intercepts and displays fetch/XHR requests in real time.
+<h3 align="center">A lightweight in-browser Request Viewer that intercepts and displays fetch/XHR requests in real time.
 Includes filters, live UI, POST parsing, export to JSON, auto-copy, and a floating DevTools console panel.
-Just paste it into DevTools and start capturing.
+Just paste it into DevTools and start capturing.</h3>

 ## 📋 QUICK START
-  You can either copy ReCapture.js and paste it in DevTools OR create a persistent script that you can enable/disable whenever you like WHITHOUT you having to keep coming to this horrible repo and copying the script.
+  You can either copy ReCapture.js and paste it in DevTools (F12 > Console > Ctrl + v) OR create a persistent script that you can enable/disable whenever you like WHITHOUT you having to keep coming to this horrible repo and copying the script.
   For that last option, you can use TAMPERMONKEY:
 1. **Copy the script** from above
 2. **Open Tampermonkey** in your browser